Zxh1024/DConvLSTM/README.md

 ## Quick Start

 The training script has a number of command-line flags that you can use to configure the model architecture, hyperparameters, and input / output settings.
-Below are the parameters about our model:
+Below are some parameters about our model:

 - `--model_name`: The model name.
 Default value is `dconvlstm_sac`.
 - `--pretrained_model`: Directory to find our pretrained models.
 See below for the download instruction.